sackeovas/graph-reachability/README.md

 All code, including simple test cases, is contained in one file: reach.c.
 When you compile and run this file, the tests will run automatically and print a confirmation message if everything works correctly.

-> Note: This project was done as part of the course PB111 (Low-Level Programming Basics) at university.

 ## How to compile and run

 You need a C compiler, e.g. GCC.
 From the terminal, in the project folder: